OpenVINO-dev-contest/OPENVINO-SNIPPETS/README.md

 <a name="installation"></a>

 Install Visual Studio Code from [here](https://code.visualstudio.com/).
-Install this extension by selecting `Install Extension` in the command pallette (cmd-shift-p) and searching for "OpenVINO Snippets".
+Install this extension by selecting `Install Extension` in the command pallette (cmd-shift-x) and searching for "OpenVINO Snippets".

 The generated code also relies on the following python dependencies:
 ```bash